ErnestoTz-WR/Udemy-VueJS-Maximilian/02-Basics&CoreConcepts/README.md

 1. Import Vue inside the HTML file.
 Create the script tag with the proper link.
 2. Create `vue.CreateApp();`
 3. Inside `vue.CreateApp();` return the data object which includes all the keys and properties (Information to use on the HTML file).
-4. Create the `mount()` method which selects the part of the HTMl file by Id or Classes which will be binded with Vue.
+4. Create the `mount()` method which selects the part of the HTMl file by Id or Classes which will be bound with Vue.

 ## `app.mount()`

-Here we can declare which is the part from the HTML file that we want to control with Vue, we can specify this by passing an string with th proper id.
+Here we can declare which is the part from the HTML file that we want to control with Vue, we can specify this by passing an string with the proper id.

 > If we control one HTML element with Vue we also have control over its child elements.